Legal

 Australia to monitor, review, or police the data and content

-residing on its network or (b) create any obligation of
+residing on its network or (b) create any obligation of Web

-Web Hosts Australia to any party that is not a Customer.
+Hosts Australia to any party that is not a Customer.
+Web

-and for the actions of its Customers.
+the actions of its Customers.

 Any questions or comments regarding this